ReedBarrus/DynamicalMemoryEngine/README/Experiments/README.RealSourceReplayScope.md

 - `exchange_persistence_class = non_oscillatory_throughout`
 - perturbation remained clearly separable from baseline
 - return remained much closer to baseline than perturbation
+-
+## Structural transition vocabulary refinement

+A downstream read-side transition probe was run over the same unlabeled `master_01-03` cohort.

+### Result posture

+This result remains:

+- read-side
+- provisional
+- probe-local
+- lens-bound
+- non-canonical
+- non-predictive
+- non-promotive

+It does not modify BasinOp, runtime contracts, workbench authority, or promotion behavior.

+### Current structural refinement

+Across the current master-stream cohort, the coarse three-phase scaffold can now be refined into a richer candidate transition description:

+- `dwell` in the early stable region
+- `rupture` at the dominant structural boundaries near `t≈32s` and `t≈64s`
+- `ingress` immediately after rupture as the stream settles into the new structural neighborhood
+- `coupling` inside the disrupted middle region
+- `drift` within the middle region
+- `re-entry` as the later region converges back toward the initial structural neighborhood
+- later `dwell` after re-entry

+Classes such as `branching`, `collapse`, `decoupling`, and `distortion` were not forced where support was weak or absent.

+### Working meaning

+The baseline / perturbation / return scaffold remains useful as experiment choreography.

+But for continuous real streams, the richer structural transition vocabulary provides a more honest read-side description of how the stream moves through profile space over time.

+This remains structural interpretation only.
+It is not event truth, canonical phase identity, or semantic cause.

 Representative replay summary: